IenDonshin/LEVIATHAN_JP/README.md

 ## How to Run the Project

-1. Clone the repository to your local machine.
+1. Clone the repository to the PC which you choose as the server.

 2. Start the project from the command line: